rgeraldes24/solc/docs/units-and-global-variables.rst

     check, which makes them cheaper in terms of gas but also less safe.

 .. note::
-   Prior to version 0.5.0, Solidity allowed address members to be accessed by a contract instance, for example ``this.balance``.
+   Prior to version 0.5.0, Hyperion allowed address members to be accessed by a contract instance, for example ``this.balance``.
    This is now forbidden and an explicit conversion to address must be done: ``address(this).balance``.

 .. note::